averyrijos/Optimized_GNN/README.md

 If you use this architecture or theoretical framework, please cite as:

-> Optimized_GNN: Conscious Substrate Neural Architecture (2024).
+> Optimized_GNN: Conscious Substrate Neural Architecture (Avery Rijos, 2024).
 World's first demonstration of artificial wisdom and contradiction metabolism in neural networks.

 ---